Textile: Laws and regulations

 Different countries have certain laws and regulations to protect consumers' interests.
 The Textile Fiber Products Identification Act is a law that protects consumers in the United States.
 The act protects producer and consumer interests by implementing labelling (required content disclosure) and advertising requirements on textile products.
-The Textile Fiber Products Identification Act applies to all textile fiber products besides wool, which is governed by the Wool Product Label Number.
-The law prohibits misinformation about the fiber content, misbranding, and any unfair advertising practice, as well as requires businesses to operate in a particular manner.
+The Textile Fiber Products Identification Act applies to all textile fibre products besides wool, which is governed by the Wool Product Label Number.
+The law prohibits misinformation about the fibre content, misbranding, and any unfair advertising practice, as well as requires businesses to operate in a particular manner.

 Testing of textiles

 Testing occurs at various stages of the textile manufacturing process, from raw material to finished product.
-The purpose of testing is to evaluate and analyze the regulatory compliance, the product's quality and performance, as well as to measure its specifications.
+The purpose of testing is to evaluate and analyse the regulatory compliance, the product's quality and performance, as well as to measure its specifications.
 Textile testing encompasses a wide range of methodologies, procedures, equipment, and sophisticated laboratories.
 Local governments and authorized organization's such as ASTM International, International Organization for Standardization, and American Association of Textile Chemists and Colorists establish standards for testing of textiles.

 Some examples of tests at different stages:

-For fiber: Fiber identification is a necessary test for determining fiber content and classifying products.
-The labelling of items with their fiber content percentage is a regulatory requirement.
-Using microscopy, solubility, and burn tests, fibers are distinguished from one another.
-More fiber relating tests include fiber length, diameter, Micronaire.
+For fibre: Fibre identification is a necessary test for determining fibre content and classifying products.
+The labelling of items with their fibre content percentage is a regulatory requirement.
+Using microscopy, solubility, and burn tests, fibres are distinguished from one another.
+More fibre relating tests include fibre length, diameter, Micronaire.

 For yarn: Yarn count, Denier, Strength, evenness.

-For fabric: Dimensional stability, color fastness, thread count, G.S.M, pilling, flammability.
+For fabric: Dimensional stability, colour fastness, thread count, G.S.M, pilling, flammability.